Customer Comments and email answers:

-There are three main types of TMA instruments.
-Automated, Manual, and Silicone molds
+There are three main types of TMA instruments on the market: Automated, Manual, and Silicone molds.

 Automated are very expensive ($100K+) software and sometimes microscope are included to mark an area of the slide and the machine automatically punches the selected area.
 There is more to it than that but that's the basics.
 I only know of a few large laboratories that have one of these instruments.
 Mostly they remove the learning curve associated with TMA construction so TMAs are consistent each time.

 Manual TMA Instruments (First one the market) costs around $15K-ish and go up from there.
 Similar to the automated TMA instruments in that it uses X-Y type adjustments to move the needles to the location you would like to punch.
 Usually use two needles (which can be expensive to replace after each TMA block is constructed).
 One needle to punch a blank paraffin donor block and the other needle to punch the tissue and then insert the core into the donor block hole.
 The main problem people have with these instrument is that it takes a lot of hand eye coordination to achieve good results.
-And from my experience if you don't do it often, you have to re-learn the techniques again.
+And from my experience if you don't do it often enough, you have to re-teach yourself these proper punching and inserting techniques again.
 This is the type of instrument I used for the first 10 years I created TMAs.

-Silicone Mold TMA Instruments This instrument is often under $1K for a single mold Kit.
+Silicone Mold TMA Instruments.
+Thse TMA instrument are often under $1K for a single mold Kit.
 Extra dermal needles can cost around 1 to 2 dollars each.
 Some systems require an expensive specially designed needle.
 I prefer the dermal needle type system.
 I found the silicone mold TMAs can do just about anything the other TMA instrument can do.
-You can also do frozen TMAs (Cryo-Arrays) with the silicone molds because you can freeze the mold in a cryostat to create a donor block out of OCT.
-All of this for a fraction of the cost of the other instruments.
+You can even create frozen TMAs (Cryo-Arrays) with the silicone molds because you can freeze the mold in a cryostat to create a donor block out of OCT.
+All of this for a fraction of the cost of a manual TMA instruments.
 Plus it doesn't take up valuable counter space when not in use.
-Very simple to use and store away.
+Silicone mold type TMAs are very simple to use and store away.

-I met the gentleman who invented the first manual TMA instrument at a NSH meeting many ears ago (The Beecher Instrument now called the MTA 1 under a new company).
+I met the gentleman who invented the first manual TMA instrument at a NSH meeting many ears ago (The Beecher Instrument which is now with a new company and called the MTA 1.
 He is an engineer and not a histologist.
 I always felt that the original manual TMA instrument was over engineered for its purpose.
 My first two publications were with this original TMA instrument.
 I even developed a warming platform to help punch the donor blocks which he didn't think of at the time.